-Institutions with open campuses will need to have a different protocol than closed campuses.
+Institutions with open campuses may need to have a different protocol than closed campuses.
 Open campuses include those where the general public has free access to common areas without restriction, while closed campuses have restricted access requiring permission, ID badges or security clearance for entry.
 Both public and private institutions have the ability to limit access to spaces as operationally necessary based on a reasonable expectation of privacy.

-Nonpublic spaces should be clearly designated.
-For example, institutions could consider creating policies related to federal immigration enforcement visits.
-Alternatively, institutions could revise existing law enforcement protocols or develop new protocols that address both immigration and other law enforcement activities.
-Additionally, institutions should ensure the campus has appropriate signage indicating which spaces are not open to the public.
+Nonpublic spaces should be clearly designated with appropriate signage indicating which spaces are not open to the public.
+Additionally, institutions should consider creating policies related to federal immigration enforcement visits, revising existing law enforcement protocols, or developing new protocols that address both immigration and other law enforcement activities.

-3 If a campus staff member provides consent, federal immigration officers may be permitted to take enforcement action in nonpublic spaces, even if that staff member is not an authorized campus official.
+&lt;sup>3 If a campus staff member provides consent, federal immigration officers may be permitted to take enforcement action in nonpublic spaces, even if that staff member is not an authorized campus official.
 Therefore, it is crucial that all campus staff understand their responsibilities and know who to contact if a federal immigration officer requests access to such areas.